 Electricity in Peru is 220 Volts and 60 Hertz (cycles per second).
 If you plug in a 110-volt appliance, prepare yourself for a puff of smoke and a broken piece of equipment.

 If you want to use a 110-volt appliance in Peru, you’ll need to buy a power adapter.
 Always check before buying, as many modern laptops and digital cameras can safely take both 110 and 220 volts.

 Many of Peru’s top-end hotels have outlets for 110-volt appliances.
 They should be clearly labeled as such, but always check if you’re unsure.

 There are two types of electrical outlets in Peru.
 One accepts two-pronged plugs with flat, parallel blades, while the other takes plugs with two round prongs.
 Many Peruvian electrical outlets are designed to accept both types (see image above).

-If your appliance has a different plug attachment (such as a three-pronged UK plug), you’ll need to buy an adaptor.
-Universal plug adapters are inexpensive and easy to carry around.
-It’s a good idea to buy one before you go to Peru (most major airports have a store selling plug adaptors).
+If your appliance has a different plug attachment (such as a three-pronged UK plug), you’ll need to buy an adapter.
+Universal plug adapters are inexpensive (click here to compare prices) and easy to carry around.
+It’s a good idea to buy one before you go to Peru (most major airports have a store selling plug adapters).
 Some international plug adapters have a built-in surge protector, providing an extra layer of protection.